-- Many of the earliest animes from the 60s, such as Astro Boy and Kimba the White Lion, featured this type of style.
+- Many of the earliest animes from The '60s, such as Astro Boy and Kimba the White Lion, featured this type of style.
 Justified, in that a lot of these works were influenced by cartoons made during the Silent and Golden age of animation.

-- One Piece: One of the few modern animes to use this trope, thanks to its art-style which, while far from simplistic, is more cartoony and relies somewhat on Toon Physics.
-Its lessened over time, as the art style started becoming less rounded and more on par with modern anime.
+- One Piece is one of the few modern anime to use this trope, thanks to its art-style which, while far from simplistic, is more cartoony and relies somewhat on Toon Physics.
+It lessened over time, however, as the art style started becoming less rounded and more on par with modern anime.

 - Kirby: Right Back at Ya! combined rounded designs (Dedede, Escargoon, the citizens of Cappy Town, and Kirby himself) with angular designs (the humanoid characters and most of the monsters).

 - Adventure Time: Probably the one that singlehandedly popularized the modern trend in animation.

 - The Amazing World of Gumball: Certain characters, such as the Watterson and Fitzgerald families, are drawn in a rounded style.
 The change in art style between the first two seasons made several character designs more round and less rectangular (particularly with the Wattersons), though it also made the outlines thicker.